 20" Blanket of snow on a metal roof with an X-Gard™ system, in the mountains of Snoqualmie Pass.

 All snow retention systems work by engaging the snow bank at its densest layer, which is immediately adjacent to the roof surface.
 This layer is compressed by the weight of all the snow above it, thus achieving its higher density, which also increases its compressive, tensile, shear and cohesive strengths.
 All snow guards rely primarily on the compressive and cohesive strength of that lower layer.
-We have seen banks of snow 6, 8—even 12 feet (2.5-3.5 meters) in depth restrained by snow guard systems only a few inches in height, provided the system has sufficient structural capacity and has been properly tested and engineered to resist the vector loads to which it is exposed.
+We have seen banks of snow 6, 8—even 12 feet (2.5-3.5 meters) in depth restrained by snow guards only a few inches in height, provided the system has sufficient structural capacity and has been properly tested and engineered to resist the vector loads to which it is exposed.

 Sometimes, designers or building owners simply want to make an architectural statement that the building is well protected by calling attention to the snow guard system, and for that reason choose a very robust system that is intentionally more visible.
 This, of course is a matter of taste and aesthetic.